NightmareXIV/MyDalamudPlugins/meta/install/normal.md

 3. Go to "Experimental" tab.
 4. Find "Custom Plugin Repositories" section, agree with listed terms if needed and paste the following link into text input field: `https://github.com/NightmareXIV/MyDalamudPlugins/raw/main/pluginmaster.json`
 5. Click "Save" button.

+You should now have NightmareXIV plugins available in your plugin installer. <br>
-6. Open plugin installer by typing `/xlplugins` in game chat, go to "Available plugins" section and search for a plugin you would like to install.
+Open plugin installer by typing `/xlplugins` in game chat, go to "Available plugins" section and search for a plugin you would like to install.

 ![image](https://github.com/NightmareXIV/MyDalamudPlugins/blob/main/meta/install/installer.png?raw=true)